egr314team311/team311/checkpoint_3.md

 **Rationale:** The Panasonic 6LF22XWA/B seems to be the best option as it is the easiest battery for our users to get a hold of while still being fairly easy to work with for our product setup.

+**Pros:**
+- **Accessibility:** This battery type is widely available in most retail outlets, making it easy for users to purchase replacements as needed.
+- **Compatibility:** It is compatible with a wide range of devices, ensuring easy integration into our product without the need for specialized hardware.
+- **Reliability:** Panasonic is known for its quality manufacturing standards, which translates to a reliable power supply for our product.

+**Cons:**
+- **Environmental Impact:** Being a non-rechargeable battery, it contributes to environmental waste, which could be a concern for eco-conscious users.
+- **Cost Over Time:** While individually inexpensive, the recurring cost of replacement can add up, making it more expensive over the lifespan of the product.
+- **Performance Variability:** Performance can degrade in extreme temperatures, which may affect the reliability of our weather station in varying climates.

 **Humidity Sensor**

 ![Humidity_sensor1](https://github.com/egr314team311/team311.github.io/assets/157044424/187161ce-ae3d-47dd-b6e2-c733565a1728)